Godi media: Background

-As per an opinion piece by Debasish Roy Chowdhury for Time magazine, Modi's ascension to national power, in 2014, led to the taming of India's media.
+As per an opinion piece by Debasish Roy Chowdhury for Time magazine, Modi's ascension to national power in 2014 led to the taming of India's media.
 His rise coincided with a reorganisation of the editorial authority of some of India's most important news institutions, particularly national television networks.
 The previous generation of senior editors, who were viewed as more devoted to India's liberal outlook than the BJP's Hindutva ideology, were moved out on charges of having left-wing biases, and new channels and news anchors with devotion to the BJP and Modi were developed.
-Because of their large state and party advertising budgets, India's state and central governments hold considerable control over media companies, more so in the backdrop of the decline in television viewership caused by the rise of online news and YouTube orchestrated by increased access to Internet.
-In the 2019-20 fiscal year, the central government alone spent roughly ₹1.95 crore on advertisements per day.
+Because of their large state and party advertising budgets, India's state and central governments hold considerable control over media companies, more so since the decline in television viewership and the rise of online news and YouTube resulting from increased access to the Internet.
+In the 2019–20 fiscal year, the central government alone spent roughly ₹1.95 crore on advertisements per day.
 Access to power and business favours are additional incentives for the media to continue with the pro-BJP messages.
 This ensures that bad news never affects the government or goes public.
 With a few exceptions, the government has made sure that the media outlets seek government approval for their reporting and in exchange, the channels are rewarded with contracts to host advertisements of government schemes and products of corporate entities.